ZcashFoundation/libbolt/README.md

 # WARNING

-The libbolt library relies on experimental libraries and dependencies at the moment.
-It should not be deployed in production software yet and has not undergone a security review.
+The libbolt library is a proof of concept implementation that relies on experimental libraries and dependencies at the moment.
+It is not suitable for production software yet.

 # Dependencies